MagTOCml/MagTOCdata/README.md

 If used as is, this repo can be cloned locally and then its `tocdata` directory can be copied into a local clone of the MagTOCspotter app as part of the *MagTOCml* project.
-In this use case, your local app installation will have its `tocdata` subdirectory overwritten with the state od the when-cloned `MagTOCdata` repository.
+In this use case, your local app installation will have its `tocdata` subdirectory overwritten with the state of the when-cloned `MagTOCdata` repository.
 At initial commit, this means you will be working with an app state where 430 TOC pages have been spotted in 377 computer magazine issues in the collections of the Internet Archive.